1. Before You Decide

 It may be that your project does not meet your expectations and you would like to help even more.
-Show your commitment and talk with someone from the project or with our coordinator about the problems and expectations.
-A lot of times you have the possibility to help in additional project or even change projects, if you have plausible reasons.
+Show your commitment and talk with someone from the project, or with our coordinator about the problems and expectations.
+A lot of times you have the possibility to help in an additional project or even change projects if you have plausible reasons.
 After you return home, we cannot change the situation anymore and there is hardly a chance of refunding.

 8. Extending the Project/Stay

-Committed volunteers are welcome to extend their project.
-Please consult your local program coordinator for this, as he knows the capacity of the projects and accommodation and can plan you in accordingly.
+Committed volunteers are welcome to extend their projects.
+Please consult your local program coordinator for this, as he knows the capacity of the projects and accommodation and can plan you accordingly.

 9. Confirmation of your Project

-All confirmations of the projects will be handed out by our program coordinator in the specific country.
-This also applies to other important documents you might need for your university, CV, scholarships or children allowance.
-After you return home it will be quite difficult to request these documents due to long distance.
+All confirmations of the projects will be handed out by our program coordinator in a specific country.
+This also applies to other important documents you might need for your university, CV, scholarships, or children's allowance.
+After you return home it will be quite difficult to request these documents due to the long distance.